Cypress Freeze TFA Swing at Jersey Village

 Neg Case Debating

 More case 2NRs, please.
 Your case pushes should include more than just impact turns/defense and cross applications from other pages.
-You should read cards/analytics that contest claims of solvency, disagree with causal claims, and make smart presumption arguments.
+You should read cards/analytics that contest theoretical assumptions, claims of solvency, and causal claims.
+If the negative answers to the case are only cross applications from other sheets (I'm looking at you K debaters), I will be annoyed.

 Framework